marco-zhan/marco-zhan.github.io/content/post/2023-08-02_Home-server-setup-with-proxmox.md

 I have been using Proxmox at work for a while, and I am quite familiar with it, so I decided to use it as my virtualization tool.
 Proxmox is a Debian based virtualization tool, it is free and open source, and it is quite easy to use.
 There are other options like VMware, but I am not familiar with it, and I don't want to spend too much time on learning.

+## Hardware
+I have a Desktop PC with the following specs:
+- CPU: Intel i9
+- RAM: 64GB
+- SSD: 2TB
+- Motherboard: ASUS Motherboard with 2 network cards
+- GPU: NVIDIA GeForce RTX 2080 Ti
+- Power Supply: 750W

+The most important thing here is the CPU and RAM, as I want to run multiple VMs and Kubernetes.

 ## Setting up Proxmox
 I am not going to go through the installation process, as it is quite straightforward.
 You can download the ISO